 - Bleeding from the biopsy site.
 This risk is higher for people who have bleeding problems or who take blood-thinning medicines.
 If you are at risk for bleeding, you may be given blood clotting factors before the biopsy.

 - Swelling and fluid buildup (lymphedema).
-This is less likely after a sentinel node biopsy than if more lymph nodes are taken out (axillary dissection).
+This is less likely after a sentinel node biopsy than if more lymph nodes are taken out (dissection).

 - Damage to nerves at the biopsy site.
 This may cause weakness or pain.

-The lymph node tissue is usually treated with special dyes (stains) that colour the cells so problems can be clearly seen.
+The lymph node tissue is usually treated with special dyes (stains) that color the cells so problems can be clearly seen.